paulgoulain/RCWA/README.md

 ```
 pytest
 ```
-To run a tmm computatation execute
+To run a tmm computation execute
 ```
 tmm path-to-input-toml-file
 ```